OpenBB-finance/OpenBB/website/content/terminal/usage/guides/hub.md

 ### OpenBB Hub

-The OpenBB Hub allows user to manage their own script routines to be run in the OpenBB Terminal.
+The OpenBB Hub allows users to manage their own script routines to be run in the OpenBB Terminal.
 They can do so on [this page](https://my.openbb.dev/app/terminal/routines).

 <img width="1442" alt="Screenshot 2023-04-14 at 7 13 11 PM" src="https://user-images.githubusercontent.com/25267873/232178264-61f383ef-242f-48da-bd32-83fd013a094c.png">